 - Valentine’s day - February 14

-Chinese New year celebrations last 15 days and Valentine’s day has and will always be a shopping craze, so 2022 February is bound to be quite an intense month for retailers.
+Valentine’s day has and will always be a shopping craze, so 2023 February is quite an intense month for retailers.
 Plus, this year it’s also your chance to focus on all sports fans out there.

 - International Women's Day - March 8